syntax-tree/estree-util-build-jsx/readme.md

 ###### Notes

-To support `pragma`, `pragmaFrag` from comments, those comments have to be in the program.
+To support configuration from comments, those comments have to be in the program.
 This is done automatically by [`espree`][espree].
 For [`acorn`][acorn], it can be done like so: